CreatingNull/UOS-Interface/docs/source/hardware/index.rst

 Supported Hardware
 ------------------

-Supported devices are enumerated and defined in `uosinterface.hardware.config.py`.
+Supported devices are enumerated and defined in `uosinterface.hardware.devices.py`.

-All devices are defined using the `Devices` dataclass.
+All devices are defined using the `Devices` abstraction class.

-.. autoclass:: uosinterface.hardware.config.Device
+.. autoclass:: uosinterface.hardware.uosabstractions.Device
 	:members:

 Abstraction Layer